 - No TV, film, or video crew, person, producer, director or other broadcast media representative may accompany or cover any racer or the race itself without the specific written permission of AdventureCORPS, Inc. All film crews must sign a Non-Exclusive Licensing Agreement and, potentially, pay a Rights Fee.
-Additionally, Death Valley National Park and/or the U.S. Forest Service may also require payment of a filming fee and signature of a filming agreement.
+Additionally, California Department of Transportation and/or the U.S. Forest Service may also require payment of a filming fee and signature of a filming agreement.

 Support Crew and Assistance

-- Each racer must be accompanied by a support crew comprised of at least one four-wheeled motor vehicle and two crew members - both of whom are legally licensed to drive and at least one of whom can speak English - at all times.
+- Each racer must be accompanied by a support crew comprised of no more than one four-wheeled motor vehicle and at least two and no more than four crew members - at least two of whom are legally licensed to drive and at least one of whom can speak English - at all times.
 Each racer must have his or her own personal support crew and vehicle; crew and support vehicles may not be shared, except informally in the spirit of the event, i.e., crews may lend assistance to other racers or crews.
-Race entrants may have no more than two support vehicles and no more than six crew members in total (including "unofficial" and "family cheering squads") at the race.
-This includes at the finish line: no more than six crew and two vehicles may be present.
+Race entrants may have no more than one support vehicle and no more than four crew members in total on the race course.

 - Runners must progress under their own power without drafting, helping, pushing, supporting, or any other type of physical assistance.
 Runners may not use walking sticks, ski poles, or the like.
 So-called "cooling vests" or other types of artificial / technological cooling systems may not be worn or utilized by race entrants while making forward progress on the race course.
 (More info.)
 Crewmembers may not carry an umbrella or shade cover for a runner.